doctrine/orm/docs/en/reference/attributes-reference.rst

 PHP 8 adds native support for metadata with its "Attributes" feature.
 Doctrine ORM provides support for mapping metadata using PHP attributes as of version 2.9.

-The attributes metadata support is closely modelled after the already existing annotation metadata supported since the first version 2.0.
+The attributes metadata support is closely modelled after the already existing and now removed annotation metadata supported since the first version 2.0.

 Index
 -----